The surprising truth about Self Defense Insurance

 In other words, while you may get a self defense insurance policy with the intention of paying for your own defense, you'll have to pay a lawyer, and handle all other expenses, out of your own pocket.
 Either that or you'll have to hit up family members in a big way and call in every favor you've ever done for friends since you were a toddler.

 Only after the smoke clears do you have any chance of collecting on the insurance policy to pay off your debts.

 As more and more Americans buy guns, more and more self defense insurance products are appearing around the country.
 But they all suffer from the same fatal flaw.

 That's something you should keep in mind if an insurance agent tries to sell you a self defense insurance policy.
-And that's why Second Call Defense offers you not only insurance backed by the NRA endorsed insurance program and administered by Lockton Affinity, LLC., but also provides cash benefits up-front for expenses such as an attorney retainer and bail bond.
+And that's why Second Call Defense offers you not only insurance protection but also provides cash benefits up-front for expenses such as an attorney retainer and bail bond.

 Our unique membership program is set up to protect you from out-of-pocket expenses.
 In fact, we pioneered the concept which is why our membership is proving to be incredibly popular with prepared gun owners coast-to-coast.